-Presenting himself as the sole world leader speaking up for the Palestinians, Erdogan said any normalisation in the troubled ties between Israel and Ankara was out of the question.
+Presenting himself as the sole world leader speaking up for the Palestinians, Erdogan said that any normalisation in the troubled ties between Israel and Ankara was currently out of the question.

 "Israel is continuing to carry out state terrorism in the region.
 Nobody, except us, tells it to stop," Erdogan told members of his ruling party in parliament, accusing Israel of perpetrating a "massacre" of Palestinians.

 "To what extent will the world remain silent to this state terrorism?"

 Supporters from his Islamic-rooted Justice and Development Party (AKP) often interrupted his address by shouting slogans like: "Murderer Israel!".

 Erdogan also lashed out at Israeli lawmaker Ayelet Shaked of the far-right Jewish Home party who posted controversial remarks on social media suggesting the Palestinians deserved to die.

 "What's the difference between this mentality and that of Hitler?"
 Erdogan said.

 His comments came after a week of the deadliest violence in the Gaza Strip for years which has claimed at least Palestinian 192 lives, sparking international condemnation.